braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/ios_15.md

 For each notification you send, you'll soon be able to specify a "relevance score" to control which notification should appear at the top of the summary.

-We're excited to offer support for this new features - stay tuned for more information to be announced near iOS 15's official release!
+We're excited to offer support for these new features - stay tuned for more information to be announced near iOS 15's official release!

 ## Location Buttons {#location-buttons}